blatherwock/blatherwock.github.com/index.md

 Recently I've been doing projects involving AngularJS, HTML5/CSS3, and JavaScript.
 On the side when I have time I have been learning Lisp.

-Notable school projects include a [color organizer][color_sorter] and an [image quantizer][color_proportion].
+Notable undergrad projects include a [color organizer][color_sorter] and an [image quantizer][color_proportion].

 Dream
 ------

 I thrived in an accelerated CS undergraduate program, particurlary the algorithms and computational theory courses.
 It cultivated a desire to deepen my understanding of those topics and to investigate omitted areas.
-While pursuing personal study, I also hope to continue my formal education and learn more about topics such as machine learning, knowledge representation, and semantic networks.
+Studying at Columbia is allowing me to do exactly that and after finishing my degree I hope to find a career that allows me to use that understanding to solve interesting and complex problems.

 <ul>
-  <li><a href="http://www.linkedin.com/pub/joseph-baker/b/a5a/76" class="socicon socicon-linkedin"></a></li>
+  <li><a href="https://www.linkedin.com/in/blatherwock" class="socicon socicon-linkedin"></a></li>
-  <li><a href="http://www.facebook.com/profile.php?id=727096715" class="socicon socicon-facebook"></a></li>
+  <li><a href="https://www.facebook.com/joseph.baker31" class="socicon socicon-facebook"></a></li>
   <li><a href="https://plus.google.com/114434765567690468241" class="socicon socicon-google"></a></li>
   <li><a href="https://github.com/blatherwock" class="socicon socicon-github"></a></li>
   <li><a href="http://blatherwock.deviantart.com/" class="socicon socicon-deviantart"></a></li>